-Consider demographics, the age, background of the audience.
-For example, a jury with multiple engineers may appreciate more lists of numbers or graphs than a jury with people from less technical backgrounds.
+Consider the age, demographics, and background of the audience.
+For example, a jury with multiple engineers may appreciate lists of numbers or graphs more than a jury with people from less technical backgrounds.
 It is not enough to simply explain the data shown by graphs or technical diagrams.
 It is critical to connect the data to the story you are telling and discuss how the data supports the storyline and resolution to the problem.
 Doing so creates buy-in from your audience and encourages them to reach your conclusion.